stijnme/bestest-bookshop-ever/CHALLENGES.md

 * this repository
 * typescript

-> To install typescript globally, run `yarn add global typescript`
+> If needed, you can install typescript globally, run `yarn global add typescript`

 ## Challenges